Anmol-Srivastava/voter-suppression-analysis/docs/functional-specifications.md

 For tool projects, the users are typically programmers, and so the functional specification describes the programming interface.

-Project Structure
-Projects should have a online github repository with the project name.
-Top level folders/files within the repository include:

-README.md file that gives an overview of the project LICENSE file setup.py file that initializes the project after it has been cloned doc folder that contains documentation (including the functional specification, the design specification, and the final project presentation or poster) python package folder (with the same name as the repository) that is structured as one or more python modules (e.g., with init.py files) and test files that begin with “test_”. examples folder that contains examples of using the packages

 Design Documents
 You will create two documents describing the design of your project.
 These documents should be in your project docs folder.